 Lastly, you'll need to define these environment variables in order for the Temporal task runner monitor the correct queue and work as expected:

-If you put them in a .temporal-worker-settings
+If you put them in a .temporal-worker-settings file, you can run source .temporal-worker-settings before you call DEBUG=1 ./bin/start.

 To verify everything is working as expected: